 We all have been overwhelmed by situations and emotions one way or another.
 Madly crying, highly agitated or simply furious, all have an impact on our breathing.
 Maybe somebody told us to “take a deep breath” or “just breath slowly” and hopefully you noticed that focusing on breathing in and out deeply and slowly, actually calms you down.

 But being able to lift yourself up is definitely worth working on.
 Breathing plays an important role in many relaxation techniques from yoga and meditation to mindfulness and other stress relief techniques and, of course, diving.
-For some people focusing on the breath is actually having the opposite effect (enhancing anxiety levels and panic).
+For some people focusing on their breath is actually having the opposite effect (enhancing anxiety levels and panic).

 Breathing in diving